 - freshly ground black pepper

-- 400g fresh pappardelle pasta (or 220g dried pasta of choice)
+- 400 g fresh cooked pappardelle pasta, or 220g dried pasta of choice

 - zest of 1 small lemon